lamansky/weakish-map/readme.md

 1. Optional: `items` (iterable): Initial key-value pairs for the map.
 2. Optional: Object argument:
     * `StrongMap` (class): Set this if you have a custom Map class you want to use for storing non-objects.
 Defaults to the built-in `Map`.
+    * `strongMap` (function): A callback that creates a new map for storing non-objects.
+Defaults to a function that creates a new `StrongMap`.
     * `WeakMap` (class): Set this if you have a custom WeakMap class you want to use for storing objects.
 Defaults to the built-in `WeakMap`.
+    * `weakMap` (function): A callback that creates a new weak map for storing objects.
+Defaults to a function that creates a new `WeakMap`.

 ### Methods